AidoWedo/AzureAD/README.md

 Read Azure AD groups from csv add to to Azure then cycle through users and if department matches group then add user
 ###ToDO
 Azure AD Groups duplicate members.
-Add remove users and re-add function
+Add remove users and re-add function One logging method not both application log and out to c:\log as a log file